santiagomonteromendieta/santiagomonteromendieta.github.io/_pages/publications.md

 <div class="section-card">
 <h2 style="color: #5474B8; border-bottom: 3px solid #5474B8; padding-bottom: 0.5rem; margin-top: 0.5rem;">Publications</h2>

 <p>Here's my complete publication list and doctoral thesis.
 Please note: names marked with a plus sign (+) indicate co-first authorship, though the actual contribution may not be truly equal in some papers.
+In such cases, my role encompassed the majority of conceptualization, analysis, and manuscript preparation.
 Happy reading! 📖✨</p>

 <div class="publication-grid">
 {% for post in site.publications reversed %}